Off the beaten track in Key West, Fort Zachary Taylor Historic State Park offers beauty and history

 Along the sandy beach are picnic tables shaded by Australian pines.
 Though an exotic species, Keys residents begged to keep them, and visitors are thankful for the shade.

 Near the beach is Cayo Hueso Café, which offers reasonably priced sandwiches, snacks and cold beverages served on a shaded patio overlooking the beach.
-(No sandwich costs more than $9; a hot dog or slice of pizza is $4 to $5.)
+(No sandwich costs more than $10; a hot dog is $5.)
 (Menu as PDF.)

 Given Key West prices, a day at Fort Zachary Taylor and lunch at Café Hueso is a cheap and wonderful day of fun.

-You can tour Fort Zach on your own with an informative free brochure or take a daily free guided tour at noon.
+You can tour Fort Zach on your own with an informative free brochure or take a daily free guided tour at 11 a.m.
 I recommend the tour: Our guide, a knowledgeable ranger, told the history as a series of interesting stories.

 With hurricanes, disease and the need to ship in bricks and granite from New York, this fort took 21 years to build.
 Even though not complete during the Civil War, it was held by Union forces, a key tool in enforcing the blockade that prevented supplies from reaching Confederate ports.

 While the fort had plenty of guns – 165 – they were never fired except for practice.
 The fort played an important role in World War I and II and again in the Cuban Missile Crisis in October 1962.